 The hydrogen ions with their positive charge are attracted to the clay particles which are negatively charged.
-Therefore an accumulation of hydrogen ions remain in the soil therefore lowering the pH of the soil.
+Therefore an accumulation of hydrogen ions remains in the soil, therefore, lowering the pH of the soil.

 As the hydrogen fills the sites on the clay particles, this leaves fewer available sites for the plant nutrients.
 At this point, the plants have problems getting enough nutrients.
 The hydroxyl ions are repelled by the clay soil, therefore become an electrolyte in the soil solution.

 Sodic and Saline Soils

 In areas particularly in low rainfall regions, high sodic (high sodium content) and/or saline soils are more prevalent.
 Why?
 Because there is less rainfall to leach the alkali and alkaline earth metals deep into the soil.

 If the soil water containing hydroxyl ions leaches or evaporates, the hydroxyl ions remain in the soil, therefore, are components of basic alkaline salts.
 Therefore due to the high concentrations of these materials, the soil becomes alkaline.
 As the pH increases so does the formation of deposits such as calcium carbonate and magnesium carbonate.

 The pH of soil determines the availability of nutrients for the plants.
 A neutral pH from 6.2 – 7.3 is normally the most favorable for plant growth and development because the majority of the nutrients are available within this range.